Jeremycouturier/NcorpiON/README.md

 # Welcome to NcorpiON

 NcorpiON is an N-body software dedicated to the simulation of any gravitational system, and in particular collisional and fragmenting systems.
 It is very fast and can realistically handle fragmentations.
-NcorpiON has been specifically designed to be both fast and precise in system where the number $N$ of bodies is large.
+NcorpiON has been specifically designed to be both fast and precise in systems where the number $N$ of bodies is large.

 ## Features